ankitdaf/WirelessKeyboard/README.md

 Wishlist
 --------

+1. Add interactive terminal mode, so you can leave a shell running like a console input to your device,instead of invoking the script multiple times
-1. Extend this to include support for Bluetooth input as well
+2. Extend this to include support for Bluetooth input as well

 Project Page
 ------------